 Herbal Treatments

 While these herbs don’t present serious health risks to the average person, they can negatively interact with certain medications, and some may affect the body in ways that are important to understand before taking them.
-For these reasons and more, it’s important to consult with a doctor before beginning an herbal regimen.
+For these reasons and more, it’s important to consult a doctor before starting an herbal regimen.

 Hypnosis